janhq/jan/docs/docs/about/faq.md

 ## Is Jan compatible with my operating system?

-Jan is available for Mac, Windows, Linux, ensuring wide compatibility.
+Jan is available for Mac, Windows, and Linux, ensuring wide compatibility.

 ## Do you use my data?